INVESTOR HREDD PRECISION TOOLS

 A firewall can be created through, for example:

-• A dedicated independent body that conducts audits and investigates complaints for the scheme
+• A dedicated independent body that conducts audits and investigates complaints for the initiative

-• An oversight mechanism that ensures the scheme follows its own policies and procedures
+• An oversight mechanism that ensures the initiative follows its own policies and procedures

 7. No Requirement for Auditors to Have Human Rights Competencies and Knowledge of the Local Context

-Does the scheme require auditors to have human rights competencies or training requirements?
+Does the initiative require auditors to have human rights competencies or training requirements?

 ❐ Yes